an honor and a delight when a book club selects one of my works

-delighted to chat with book clubs anywhere in the United States,
+the author; I'm delighted to chat with book clubs anywhere in

-has access to a speaker phone or Skype, simply click
+your book club has access to a speaker phone or Skype, simply

-are all in-print and available in paperback editions from both
+all in-print and available in paperback editions and most are

 things for book groups: